nicoprten/nicoprten/README.md

 <h2>Frontend Developer</h2>
-<p><b>🥅I am looking for my first work experience as a frontend developer.
+<p><b>🥅I try to learn a little more every day and challenge myself with different types of projects, I am currently developing a cryptocurrency search engine and deepening my knowledge in React.
+I am looking for my first work experience as a frontend developer.
 I really want to contribute everything I can and continuing learning along the way.</b></p>

 <h3>🛠 Technologies</h3>